idiap/facereclib/doc/experiments.rst

 Of course, you can mix the ways, how you define command line options.

-For several databases, preprocessors, feature types, and recognition algorithms the |project| provides configuration files.
+For several databases, preprocessors, feature types, and recognition algorithms the FaceRecLib provides configuration files.
 They are located in the `facereclib/configurations`_ directories.
 Each configuration file contains the required information for the part of the experiment, and all required parameters are preset with a suitable default value.
 Many of these configuration files with their default parameters are registered as resources, so that you don't need to specify the path.